Palaeoloxodon mnaidriensis: Description

 Maltese dwarf elephants including P. mnaidriensis are generally only known from fragmentary skeletal remains.
 P. mnaidriensis proper from Malta was considerably smaller than P. cf. mnaidriensis from Sicily, based on the dimensions of its molar teeth, though larger than P. falconeri.
 The Sicilian P. cf. mnaidriensis has nearly 90% body size reduction compared to its straight-tusked elephant ancestor, with one estimate giving a shoulder height of about 1.8 m and a mean body weight of about 1100 kg for specimens from Puntali Cave.
-Another estimate gives a shoulder height of 2 m and a weight of 1700 kg.
+Another estimate gives a shoulder height of 2 m and a weight of 1700 kg, which is comparable to the size of an African forest elephant.
 Like P. antiquus the head of Sicilian P. cf. mnaidriensis has a well developed parieto-occipital crest at the top of the skull.
 The teeth of Sicilian P. cf. mnaidriensis around 30% the size of those of P. antiquus.
 Relative to P. antiquus, the enamel of the teeth of Sicilian P. cf. mnaidriensis is thicker, and the density of lamellae on the teeth is higher, with the number of plates being slightly lower than those of the molars of P. antiquus.
 The limb bones of Sicilian P. cf. mnaidriensis are proportionally more robust than those of P. antiquus.